vykuang/TO-bikeshare-membership/README.md

 }
 ```

+Requester should receive a `json` containing the prediction and metadata about the model that made the prediction

 ## Future Development

 * Handling datasets from different years, not just 2017, taking into account the different column names and data fields
-* Adding a dummy classifier to serve as baseline comparison.I.e.
-If target is 95% positive, the dummy classifier should predict positive 95% of the time.
+* Adding a dummy classifier to serve as baseline comparison.
+I.e. If target is 95% positive, the dummy classifier should predict positive 95% of the time.
 Will our trained classifier perform better?
 * Adding seasonality and year as features
 * Complete script to include fetching data from TO open data as part of the pipeline
     * prefect-agent assumes that all source data has been neatly stored on `to-bikeshare-data` bucket in `/source/<year>/<quarter>.csv` format